AlexRogalskiy/bash-cd/README.md

 - `start_<service>()` - how the service is started on a target machine

 Modules can depend on other modules, e.g. an `example-app` requires KAFKA_CONNECTION which is defined and exported in the `lib/kafka/include.sh` so that any module or template may use it.

+## How are changes to service detected

+Installation is triggered for any applicable service when either of the following occurs:

+- any of the service templates are modified
+- build_<service> function is modified
+- start_<service> function is modified
+- stop_<service> function is modified

+Whenever `setup_<servie>` function is modified, before installation it is invoked to apply any changes to the os that are required for the service installation.

 ## Environment Configuration Model